New towns movement: The "urban disease"

+In the first decades of the 20th century, urban planning pioneers such as Patrick Geddes facilitated discussion of the relationship between social issues and town planning.

+Frederic Osborn referred to urban problems collectively as the "urban disease".
+The urban disease, a consequence of the industrial revolution, emerged from a cycle where industries settled near population centers, attracting rural migrants seeking employment, leading to further industrialization.
+This resulted in increased pollution, population density, and declining rural areas.
+The lack of regulations allowed prosperous families to move to open spaces, while urban centers and rural areas deteriorated.
+Even those who relocated to new fringe suburbs to escape congestion unintentionally contributed to the process they sought to avoid.

+Garden Cities and New Towns

-Ebenezer Howard, creator of the Garden City Movement, successfully founded Letchworth Garden City (1903) and proved that new towns could be economically viable.
+The New Town movement was influenced by Ebenezer Howard, creator of the Garden City Movement.
+The Garden City idea drew from Anglo-American progressivism and socialism.
+In 1903, Howard's writings led to the creation of Letchworth Garden City, demonstrating that new towns could be economically viable.
 This was affirmed by Bernard Shaw, co-founder of the London School of Economics, who referred to his investments in the Garden City Movement as "entirely satisfactory, both economically and morally."

-Garden Cities and New Towns

-The New Town Movement was derived from the Garden City Movement, founded by Ebenezer Howard in the late 1800s, as an alternative to the overcrowded, polluted, chaotic and miserable industrial cities that had appeared in Britain.
-Towards the end of World War I, a group called the "New Townsmen" was formed, including members like Ebenezer Howard, F.J.
-Osborn, C.B.
+The New Town Movement was derived from the Garden City Movement, based on Howard's writings, and seen as an alternative to the overcrowded, polluted, chaotic and miserable industrial cities that had appeared in Britain.
+Towards the end of World War I, a group called the "New Townsmen" was formed, including Howard, Osborn, C.B.
 Purdom and W.G.
 Taylor.
-They began advocating for the development of 100 new cities to be built by the government.
+They began advocating for the development of 100 new cities.

 F. J. Osborn

-If Howard is the "father" of Garden Cities, then Frederick J. Osborn is his "son" as champion of the New Towns.
-Osborn was born in 1885 and spent the majority of his life arguing the case for New Towns.
+Frederic J. Osborn was a champion of the New Towns movement alongside Howard.
+Osborn was born in 1885 and spent the majority of his life advocating in support of New Towns.
 Like Howard, he had quite a modest education, having never attended a university.
 In his early 30s, after meeting Howard through his job at the Howard Cottage Society, he took to the campaign for New Towns.
 The initial campaigns for the establishment of New Towns failed.
 Although housing was built, it was often in the form of a "garden suburb", or located on the edge of the existing cities – the antithesis of the Garden City idea.
 With an increasing lack of faith in the government to take up the flag for public housing and new towns, Howard suggested to Osborn that he was wasting his time lobbying government, and that he would be "as old as Methuselah" waiting for action.